ruborg/sevenval-tutorials/web-accelerator/web-accelerator.md

 Note the optional `prioritization="visibility"` parameter.
 With this option, all images will be loaded when they enter the viewport.
 You may also specify that images should be loaded when they are *within a certain pixel distance of the viewport*.
 This makes it more likely that an image will already be loaded by the time it actually enters the viewport.
 The `visibility-offset-x` and `visibility-offset-y` attributes can be used to specify the desired pixel distances.

-In the image below, we can see that only the two visible images from the *Cologne in pictures* section of the webpage have been loaded, and the ones that are not visible have not yet been loaded.
-If you scroll down the page, and keep an eye on the network requests, you should be able to see the images being fetched as the scroll into the viewport.
+In the image below, we can see that only the two visible images from the *Cologne in pictures* section of the web page have been loaded (`01.jpg.webp` and `02.jpg.webp`), and the ones that are not visible have not yet been loaded (`03.jpg.webp` to `06.jpg.web`).
+If you scroll down the page, and keep an eye on the network requests, you should be able to see the images being fetched as they scroll into the viewport.

 IMAGE